 At this point we’ve established that an effective content strategy involves a lot of things beyond creating content.
 You engage with your readers, connect with them through social media, take part in discussions.
 You can’t just drop the link to your blog anywhere, leave, and expect people to read.
 You want to give them a reason to check your website out.

 So when you find thought leaders and influencers in your industry, begin building relationship with them.
-Comment on their blog posts, follow them in social media, introduce yourself, email them.
+Comment on their blog posts, follow them in social media, introduce yourself, email them with a warm, personalized outreach email.
 When they see that your content is relevant, chances are, they will promote your content in their own social media feeds too.

 “Tribe” is a fancy term used to describe a group of like-minded individuals learning from each other and helping each other in their ventures.